-Robert LeHane represents secured and unsecured creditors, landlords, asset purchasers, vendors, intellectual property licensors, creditors’ committees, lenders and trustees in all aspects of restructuring, bankruptcy and corporate reorganization.
-His experience is extensive, and includes asset sales, avoidance actions, liquidations and appeals in significant chapter 11 cases in the retail, restaurant, real estate, telecom and energy industries.
+For over 20 years Bob has been representing secured and unsecured creditors, landlords, asset purchasers, vendors, intellectual property licensors, creditors’ committees, lenders and trustees in all aspects of restructuring, bankruptcy and corporate reorganization.
+His extensive experience includes asset sales, avoidance actions, liquidations and appeals in the retail, restaurant, real estate, telecom and energy industries.
 He also represents clients with private wealth, corporate formation, trust, estate and succession planning issues.
 Bob enjoys solving the multidimensional and unique challenges of restructuring, bankruptcy and corporate reorganizations.
 Given his longstanding experience, he is able to quickly analyze client risks, minimize exposure and create advantages and opportunities moving forward.

 Ranked as a leading bankruptcy lawyer in Chambers USA, Bob is singled out by clients for “his enviable grasp of issues surrounding landlords’ rights in bankruptcy, as well as his effective courtroom style.”
-As a result, Bob is frequently retained to counsel landlords with large portfolios of leases in retail bankruptcy cases across the country.
-Over the past decade, Bob has taken a lead role protecting landlord rights, working with his clients to ensure debtor compliance with leases and the Bankruptcy Code in connection with debtor-in-possession financing, lease auctions and chapter 11 reorganization plans.
+As a result, he is frequently retained to counsel landlords with large portfolios of leases in retail bankruptcy cases across the country.
+Bob’s team takes a lead role protecting landlord rights, working with his clients to ensure debtor compliance with leases and the Bankruptcy Code in connection with debtor-in-possession financing, lease auctions and chapter 11 reorganization plans.
 Bob frequently participates in the unsecured creditors’ committee process on behalf of landlord clients and has successfully defended unwanted lease assignments and claim objections, terminated leases, acquired designation rights and spearheaded unique complex joint venture retail acquisitions.

-Representation of GGP, Inc. in connection with the award-winning joint venture acquisition of Aeropostale for over $250 million, together with Simon Property Group, Hilco/Gordon Brothers and Authentic Brands Group.
+GGP, Inc. in connection with the 2016 award-winning joint venture acquisition of Aéropostale for over $250 million

-Bob was selected for inclusion in 2015-2017 as a leading practitioner in the Bankruptcy/Restructuring area by Chambers USA.
-A description of the selection methodology can be found at www.chambersandpartners.com/methodology.
+Bob was selected for inclusion as a leading practitioner in the Bankruptcy/Restructuring area by Chambers USA.
+A description of the selection methodology can be found at chambers.com/about-us/methodology.

-He was selected for inclusion in the 2012-2016 New York Super Lawyers lists, issued by Thomson Reuters.
+Bob was selected for inclusion in the New York Super Lawyers lists, issued by Thomson Reuters.
 A description of the selection methodology can be found at www.superlawyers.com/about/selection_process.html.

 No aspect of these advertisements have been approved by the Supreme Court of New Jersey.